 Multi car insurance isn't necessarily always the right choice though, and there are instances where single policies could work out cheaper or more effective.
 It's important to bear in mind that, as with any car insurance policy, the insurer will take all drivers situations into consideration when writing the policy.
 This means that if a new driver or someone with a driving conviction is placed on the policy it's possible that this will push the price up for other drivers, when they could get a cheaper quote with a specialist insurer.
-It's always a good idea to run a car insurance comparison and compare the combined cost of single policies with the multi car policy quote in these instances.
+It's always a good idea to run a car insurance comparison and compare the combined cost of single policies with the multi car insurance quote in these instances.

 This can also apply to the insurance group of the vehicles on the policy.
 Adding vehicles in higher groups and expensive cars could hike your premiums up in some cases.